Adilabad district: History

-Historically, Adilabad was known as Edlabad during the rule of Qutub Shahis.
+Before the 10th century, the town was known by names like Edlawāḍa and Eddulapuram, meaning 'Land of Oxen'.
+Later, during the Qutub Shahi rule in mid-19th century, it was renamed to Edlabad or Adilabad.
 The district was named for Ali Adil Shah, sultan of Bijapur.

 The heavily forested Godavari basin was inhabited during the Mesolithic and Paleolithic periods.
 Excavations have taken place in the surrounding areas of Luxettipet, Asifabad, Boath, Bhainsa, and Nirmal.

 The district was ruled at different times by different dynasties, including the Mauryas, Sathavahanas, Kakatiyas and Gond Rajas.
 Some Telugu inscriptions made during the time of the Kakatiya dynasty have been found in the Adilabad District, which indicates the historical importance of the area.

 Due to the district's reorganization in October 2016, the erstwhile Adilabad district was divided into four districts: Adilabad district, Komaram Bheem Asifabad district, Mancherial district, and Nirmal district.

 Geography

 The Adilabad district is located in the Telangana state of India.
 It is bordered to the north by Yavatmal district and Chandrapur district of Maharashtra, to the east by Komaram Bheem district, to the southeast by Mancherial district, to the south by Nirmal district, and to the west by Nanded district of the Maharashtra.
 It occupies an area of 4153 km2.